inblocks/precedence/README.md

 ## Record API calls

 To create a first record you can use the following command.
-By default the data is not stored in **_precedence_**, the only data-related information stored is its fingerprint.
+By default the original data is not stored in **_precedence_**, the only data-related information stored is its fingerprint.

 ```bash
 curl -XPOST -H "Content-Type: application/octet-stream" "$api/records?pretty=true" -d "value 1"